-- 1. When a new litter is noted in the cage, document the pups date of birth (DOB) on the pink card using your best conservative estimate of age - 2.
-Record the wean by date for day 23 using a china marker/wax pencil - 3.
-This pink card should be used by DCM and the labs to record the litter's DOB - 4.
-As each litter is born, record DOB and wean by date on a separate line, if applicable - 5.
-If there are no litters, remove the pink card and wipe clean, saving for further use
+- 1. When a new litter is noted in the cage, document the pups date of birth (DOB) on the pink card using your best conservative estimate of age and the wean by date 23 days later - Use a china marker/wax pencil to record the information - As each litter is born, record DOB and wean by date on a separate line, if applicable - 2.
+If there are no litters, remove the pink card and wipe clean, saving for further use (cards are laminated)